vincentntang/vincentntang.com/content/posts/20211119-interface-two-react-apps/index.md

 Pros
 - For constant ongoing communication between both apps, this might be a good choice.
 - All your definitions are on your listener, makes it easier to maintenace
+- It's good if you don't control the source code for both apps

 Cons
 - You have to manage event listeners.